BalmungSan/bookstore/README.md

 * __net name:__ is the name given to the subnet. e.g _bookstore-net_
 * __mysql ip:__ is the ip address assigned to the mysql container. must be a valid ip address of the subnet. _e.g.
 203.0.113.100_
 * __mysql root password:__ is the password associated to the root user in the mysql container. _e.g.
 1234_
+* __apache containers ips:__ are all the ip addresses of the apache containers that can be connected to the mysql database.
+Wildcards can be used. _e.g.
+1 (one host) 203.0.113.150 e.g. 2 (multiple hosts) 203.0.113.%_
 * __mysql port:__ is the port to access to the mysql daemon. _e.g.
 3366_
 * __local mysql foler:__ is the local path to store the mysql data. _e.g.
 1 (linux). /home/user1/docker/mysql e.g. 2 (windows) /c/Users/user1/docker/mysql_
 * __mysql container name:__ is the name associated with the running mysql container _e.g. bookstore-mysql_